 How Are Property Taxes Determined?

-Property taxes in Los Angeles and elsewhere depend on assessments that are conducted at varying times, but always in accordance with state laws and regulations.
+Property taxes in Riverside and elsewhere depend on assessments that are conducted at varying times, but always in accordance with state laws and regulations.
 Basically, an assessor will take a look at your home and consider such aspects as location, size, condition, renovations, and value of similar properties.

 “The assessor generally groups a community’s properties together based on similar characteristics and analyzes comparable sales of the properties to determine an average sales price for each group.
 Those individual characteristics of your home are still considered, however, which is why it is important to remember that just because you paid the same price for your home or have the same square footage as a friend or family member does not mean your assessed value will be the same—other factors like geographical location matter.”